Are you passionate about photography?

 1. The Blue of Chefchaouen

-2. Sahara Desert
+2. The Sahara Desert

 After living for 10 years in the ancient city of Fes, I was amazed to see how many people stopped to take pictures of the winding alleys near our home.
 If you wait for just the right lighting, you will be mesmerized by the complex combination of shadows cast by arches and doorways.

-6. The Square by Night
+6. Marrakech by Day and Night

 Another mind-blowing photo opportunity is the Jemma El Fna by night.
 If you can climb up on one of the surrounding buildings, you can capture the blend of smoke and lights.

 As you prepare for your trip to Morocco, make sure you bring an appropriate camera so that you can record these memorable scenes.

 Most of our travelers, even if they aren’t serious photographers, write us and say that at the end of their trip they are sorting through thousands of photos and getting to relive their happy memories!
 We want to help you as much as possible to get the photos you are looking for in Morocco.